akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 ![Image data quality variant panel](../img/data-quality-variant-panel.png)

-For variant products, the data quality panel lists all attributes that need improvements to reach a higher data quality grade, whether at model or variant level.
+For variant products, the data quality panel lists all the attributes that need improvements to reach a higher data quality grade, whether at model or variant level.

 ::: info
 Black attribute labels are not clickable and must be improved at upper level.